World's #1 finishing resource since 1989

 Dear Mr. Truwe,

 Actually, I had never thought of it, but burying the object in manure might not be a bad idea.
 To speed up the process, and to make it more "hands on", I would heat the manure to about 350F.
 Pig or poultry manure might work better than some of the "milder" antiquing manures.

 I'm half joking, of course, but baking the part with some damp, acid, organic like peat moss, may work without the lacrimating effect of hot pig manure.

 It might be easier to obtain the effect if we think about it before the chromium is plated.
 We often get questions at this website on how to develop a "fast patina", and it is not obvious how to speed up a process that usually takes years.

 Since antique chromium plating does tend to darken, pit, and generally show the underlaying deposits, and the base metal, it might be better to have an irregular, porous surface before chromium plating.

-note: since we have only been plating chromium since about 1924, per "Electrodeposition of Chromium from Chromic Acid Solutions" [link is to info about book at Amazon], I don't know that we have any really antique chrome, yet.
+note: since we have only been plating chromium since about 1924, per "Electrodeposition of Chromium from Chromic Acid Solutions" [affil. link to book on Amazon], I don't know that we have any really antique chrome, yet.

 It would be nice to have a thin, cracked nickel layer under the chromium.